seamplex/feenox/doc/tutorials/220-static-transient.md

 r = 0
 r[a:b] = 1

-# signal y is equal to signal r fitered through a lag
+# signal y is equal to signal r filtered through a lag
 # of characteristic time tau
 y = lag(r, tau)